bitcriminals/bitcriminals.github.io/writeups/_glimpseofism/masrt.md

 ---
-title: Glimpse Of ISM
+title: Masrt
 layout: post
 author: MaskdMafia
----
+date: 2021-05-05 15:54:00 +0530

-# Masrt
+type: Crypto

-## Crypto
+difficulty: Medium

-### Points: 1000
+prompt: >

-Prompt: Masrt was in a hurry, he wanted to get the challenges for Glimpse done asap before his vacation.
+    Masrt was in a hurry, he wanted to get the challenges for Glimpse done asap before his vacation.
 Thinking Naughtyb0y wouldn't notice, he decided to encrypt several messages with the same key.

     But alas, he lost the original message during his vacation and only remembers that it started with "did".
 Can you save Masrt and his innocence?

     Being over-cautious, he also installed a pow system so that only select few get the encrypted messages.

     connect @ nc ctf.glimpse-of-ism.ml 6001

     use fr0st_is_my_arch_nemesis as access password

-## Solution
+---

 Connecting using the above command asks us to say the string which satisfies the condition: sha256(string)[-6:] --> xxxxxx